 Touch the chocolates and you’ll notice they’re raised on the paper — and prettier than anything you could get at Godiva.

 The paper bouquet on this card doesn’t give you much room to write, but the intricately designed flowers should do most of the talking anyway.

-A delicate Japanese-inspired scene of a couple under cut-out cherry blossoms.
+A delicate scene of a couple under cut-out dogwood blossoms.

 No matter how long your relationship lasts, this paper pop-up rose will certainly never lose its bloom.

 For something less literal, here’s a pop-up Valentine’s Day card featuring two slices of bread popping out of a toaster.

 So, not exactly a card per se, but how precious is this birdcage tableau?
 You can write a message on the table right next to the other valentines propped up.

 Flower seeds are packed in a thin layer of compostable paper — put them in some dirt and watch the plants sprout.